 Many studies have focused solely on differentiating MSA patients from healthy control subjects to identify signs of the disease.
-While these findings help give rise to the fact that a movement disorder is present, most are the same symptoms shared with other neurodegenerative diseases.
+While these findings help give rise to the fact that a disease is present, most are the same symptoms shared with other neurodegenerative diseases.
 The key is in researching the severity of these symptoms; in most studies, it has been found that MSA patients tend to present with more severe levels of the same symptoms that PD patients have.
-For example, atrophy in the cerebellum occurs in both MSA and PD but occurs at greater levels in MSA patients, and α-synuclein aggregates are far more prominent in the CSF of MSA patients than that of PD patients.
-However, these findings alone are insufficient; several studies must evaluate symptoms in the same manner to develop consistent categories differentiating between MSA and PD so that the symptoms can be effectively categorized.
-Once these classifications are finalized, the diagnostic criteria of MSA can be updated to increase diagnostic accuracy.
+For example, atrophy in the cerebellum occurs in both MSA and PD but occurs at greater levels in MSA patients, and α -synuclein aggregates are far more prominent in the CSF of MSA patients than that of PD patients.

 Reliable methods of diagnosing MSA from PD are essential because each disease progresses and is managed differently.
-MSA progresses at a greater rate than PD, as autonomic dysfunction can develop within a year, and symptoms tend to manifest earlier and more severely (Burns et al., 2020).
+MSA progresses at a greater rate than PD, as autonomic dysfunction can develop within a year, and symptoms tend to manifest earlier and more severely [21].
 This also affects life expectancy: after symptoms begin, individuals with MSA have about six to nine years left, depending on severity, and those with PD have about fourteen to sixteen years left.
 Additionally, treatment options and symptom management are different.
-For example, those with PD often respond to a treatment called levodopa, used to treat bradykinesia, while most MSA patients have poor levodopa responsiveness (Osaki et al., 2002; Wenning et al., 2022).
+For example, those with PD often respond to a treatment called levodopa, used to treat bradykinesia, while most MSA patients have poor levodopa responsiveness [4, 9].
 Effectively managing MSA disease progression, to help individuals who are suffering, requires an accurate and distinct diagnosis, only possible through the improvement of current resources and methods.